LedgerHQ/notification-center/README.md

 sudo service mongod start
 ```

-You can test it locally using :
+You can test it locally using:

 ```sh
 pnpm start